liferay-search/liferay-docs/en/developer/appdev/articles/02-web-front-ends/01-web-front-ends-intro.markdown

 leverage the power of JSF 2.x inside a portlet application.

-If Spring is your thing, Spring Portlet MVC portlets are easy to configure and deploy on @product@.
+If Spring is your thing, Spring Portlet MVC portlets are easy to configure and deploy on @sharepoint@.
 You can continue using Spring features, including Spring beans and Spring dependency injection.

 Last but not least, Liferay MVC Portlet continues to be a favorite with experienced Liferay developers, and makes portlet development easy for Liferay newcomers.
 It leverages OSGi Declarative Services (DS) for injecting dependencies and defining configurable extension points.
-Since @product@ core and Liferay-written apps use DS, gaining experience with DS helps you develop @product@ extensions and customizations.
+Since @sharepoint@ core and Liferay-written apps use DS, gaining experience with DS helps you develop @sharepoint@ extensions and customizations.
 Liferay MVC Portlet works seamlessly with many Liferay frameworks, such as MVC commands, Service Builder, and more.